Lone, Not Alone:

 Like many American Jews, he followed news of the efforts to establish a Jewish state, and he was moved by stories of Holocaust survivors who wanted to settle in pre-State Israel but were not allowed to enter the land.
 While many American Jews were concerned by this situation, Katz felt compelled to do something about it.
 He dropped out of Harvard and volunteered to help smuggle survivors through the British blockade by boat.
 “We couldn’t just sit in law school while history was being made,” he said, “We had to do something.”

 - What do you think about his decision to leave law school in order to help fight?

 - How does it change your opinion of his decision knowing that he’d served in the US Navy?

 - In 1947, the fate of the Jewish state was far from assured.
-With a large population of Holocaust survivors and enemy countries on either side, it was entirely possible the Jewish dream for a state would be over just as it began.
+With a large population of Holocaust survivors and enemy countries on either side, it was entirely possible the Jewish dream for a state would be over just as fast as it began.
 How does this change your feeling on Harold Katz’s decision to serve?

 - While Max Steinberg and Harold Katz served as volunteers during very different moments in Israel’s history, what commonalities do you see in their two stories?

 While the years surrounding Israel’s independence were fraught with existential crisis, the desire to volunteer for the army did not stop when there wasn’t a war being fought.

 - Each year, there are approximately 2800 immigrant lone soldiers serving, with 950 more arriving and leaving every year.

 - Recently, about 40% of lone soldiers joined combat units.